icons8/lunacy-docs/docs/layerstyles.md

 * Inner shadows
 * Blurs

-They appear in the Inspector when you select an object.
+They appear in the Inspector when you select a layer.

 ![Layer properties](public/properties_new1.png)